-CSP president Baroness Finlay has tabled amendments to the Health and Care Bill calling for community rehabilitation plans and leads in every integrated care system (ICS).
+CSP president Baroness Finlay of Llandaff has tabled amendments to the Health and Care Bill calling for community rehabilitation plans and leads in every integrated care system (ICS).

 Responding on behalf of the government, health minister Lord Kamall expressed his hope that ICSs will be 'required to provide, and improve provision of, community rehabilitation services'.

 The Health and Care Bill is currently at committee stage in the House of Lords, which is where peers scrutinise the proposed legislation and any amendments, line by line.

 The Bill sets out a package of reforms to the health and care system in England.
 But whilst the Society welcomes the shift away from competition, towards a principle of integration, the Bill doesn’t provide for improved provision of community rehabilitation or resolve the significant workforce issues that currently exist across health and social care.

 The CSP, backed by the Allied Health Professions Federation and Community Rehabilitation Alliance, worked with Baroness Finlay to table several amendments calling on the government to introduce a requirement for an allied health professional and a rehabilitation lead on every integrated care board (ICB).

 She also called for improved planning of the allied health professional workforce, including those who work outside of the NHS.

 Rehabilitation plans to help meet people's needs

 Baroness Finlay called for a rehabilitation plan at the integrated care system (ICS) level to end the current 'fragmentation of provision' and 'condition-specific medical silos' which means many patients do not receive the rehabilitation that they need when they need it.